-Do you love Christmas?
-I do.
-Unashamedly, totally and wholeheartedly.
-I love the lead up, the thinking about gifts, the meal planning, the present wrapping and sneaking around being Mother Christmas, the mess on Christmas Day, the noise, the bling, the music, the decorations, the giving and the food.
+I love Christmas.
+There are lots of things about it that I don’t like – such as the push to over-consume, the waste of resources, food and materials.
+But the things that make it special to me – family time, holidays, traditions and memories – all of these things bring me great joy.
+I like the lead up, the thinking about gifts, the meal planning, the present wrapping, and sneaking around being Mother Christmas.
+I love the mess on Christmas Day, the noise, the bling, the music, the decorations, the giving, and the food.
+I love seeing my extended family and being grateful for having this life.
 I am lucky.
-I have a home, a family and food on the table.
-Despite the chronic conditions I live with, which are currently causing me endless problems, keeping me awake at night and increasing my distress, I am lucky.
+I have a home, a family, and food on the table.
+Despite our own struggles in life and the complex chronic conditions I live with, I see myself as very lucky.

 But not everyone is so lucky.

 At this time of the year, there are people who are suffering.
 We are in the grip of drought and bushfires.
 People have lost homes and their livelihoods.
 My own hometown and family beach shack were under threat in recent weeks.
 Other places are still burning and towns are running out of water.
 Many people in these regions don’t know what their futures will bring.
 None of us know what the future will bring for our planet earth.

 For others, there is the grief of their first Christmas without a loved one who has passed, or the marking of many years of Christmas without them.
 There is the stress and worry that you won’t be able to make ends meet.
 There are people who don’t have enough food on the table at the best of times, let alone making the decision about whether to have pork, seafood, or ham.
 Some people don’t have a home to celebrate within.
 There are those who live daily with the dark hole of depression that sucks the life out of everything, and is only deepened by celebrations, where the whole world seems happy, except you…….